appuio/ops-techlab/labs/71_upgrade_openshift3.11.104.md

 sh-4.2# for vol in `gluster volume list`; do gluster volume heal $vol info; done | grep -i "number of entries" Number of entries: 0
 ```
-If all volumes have "Number of entries: 0", we can proceed with the next node and repeat the check of GlusterFS.
+If all volumes have `Number of entries: 0`, we can proceed with the next node and repeat the check of GlusterFS.

-Upgrade "infra-node1.user[X].lab.openshift.ch" and infra-node2.user[X].lab.openshift.ch the same way you as you did the first one:
+Upgrade `infra-node1` and `infra-node2` the same way you as you did the first one:
 ```
 [ec2-user@master0 ~]$ ansible-playbook playbooks/byo/openshift-cluster/upgrades/v3_11/upgrade_nodes.yml \
                       --extra-vars openshift_upgrade_nodes_label="kubernetes.io/hostname=infra-node1.user[X].lab.openshift.ch"